beenotung/dom-proxy/README.md

 ### Example using selector functions

+This example query and proxy the existing elements from the DOM, then setup interactive logics in the `watch()` function.

+If the selectors don't match any element, it will throw error.

 ```typescript
 import { ProxyNode, watch } from 'dom-proxy'
 import { queryElement, queryElementProxies } from 'dom-proxy'